gvwilson/sensibleadventures/short-stories/arecibo.md

 Black undogs the hatch to the RV while the other three strip and empty their bladders and bowels.
 Red airswims into the claustrophobic capsule followed closely White.
-They busy themselvs with tubes and leads.
+They busy themselves with tubes and leads.

 Blue hesitates.
 For a moment Black thinks their conditioning is going to break,